 What security measure are in place at SMWC?

 Public Safety is on-call 24 hours a day with regular patrols around campus.
 The Public Safety office is located on the lower level of Le Fer Hall.
 Le Fer Hall is also equipped with a prox card system allowing only residents and necessary staff access to the residence hall floors.

 Who do I/my student need to communicate with if they have specific dietary restrictions?

-Sodexo (SMWC food provider) works diligently to offer a wide variety of meal options for all dietary concerns.
-To ensure that there are plenty of meal options, the student can set up a meeting with Sodexo.
+Bon Appetit (SMWC food provider) works diligently to offer a wide variety of meal options for all dietary concerns.
+To ensure that there are plenty of meal options, the student can set up a meeting with Bon Appetit.
 The Office of Campus Life can provide more specific information if needed.

-When does the building close and what does that mean if my student lives on campus?
+When do the buildings close and what does that mean if my student lives on campus?

-Le Fer Hall will close for fall break, Thanksgiving break, Christmas break, spring break, Easter break and summer break.
+Le Fer Hall and Les Bois Hall will close for fall break, Thanksgiving break, Christmas break, spring break, Easter break and summer break.